 Click here to view our 2017 – 2020 Strategic Plan

-We are embedded in our communities.
-Decisions made for our community, not with our community directly impact us and our families.
-We will work closely with our communities to assert their rights and have ownership over their own health and health services.
-We will support our communities with strong, culturally-informed health leadership.
+We will work closely with each other and our communities to assert Indigenous rights, have ownership over their own health and wellbeing and improve access to allied health services.
+IAHA will support our communities with strong, culturally-informed health leadership.

 All Aboriginal and Torres Strait Islander people, and future generations, are; healthy, strong, thriving and self-determined.